CrayLabs/SmartRedis/doc/data_structures.rst

 When building a ``DataSet`` object in-memory, a user can group various combinations of tensors and metadata that constrain to the supported data types in the table above.
-To illustrate, to include a tensor in a ``DataSet`` object, use the ``DataSet.add_tensor()`` function in a supported language.
+To illustrate, tensors can be inserted into a ``dataset`` object via the ``Dataset.add_tensor()`` method.
 The SmartRedis DataSet API functions are available in C, C++, Python, and Fortran.
-The DataSet API or ``DataSet.add_tensor()`` function, operates independently of the database and solely maintains the dataset object.
-Storing the dataset in the back-end database is done via the Client API ``put_dataset()`` method.
+The ``DataSet.add_tensor()`` function, operates independently of the database and solely maintains the dataset object.
+Storing the dataset in the backend database is done via the Client API ``put_dataset()`` method.

 .. note::
     The ``DataSet.add_tensor()`` function copies user-provided
     tensor data; this prevents potential issues arising from the user's data being cleared or deallocated.
-Any additional memory allocated for this purpose will be released when the DataSet object is deleted or no longer in use.
+Any additional memory allocated for this purpose will be released when the DataSet object is destroyed or no longer in use.

 Metadata can be added to an in-memory ``DataSet`` object with the ``DataSet.add_meta_scalar()`` and ``DataSet.add_meta_string()`` functions.
-As indicated by the function names, distinct functions exist for adding scalar metadata (e.g., double) and string metadata.
+Methods exist for adding scalar metadata (e.g., double) and string metadata.
 For both functions, the first input parameter is the name of the metadata field.
 The field name serves as an internal identifier within the ``DataSet``